1st Summit of the Non-Aligned Movement: Conference

-Brijuni Islands, an archipelago in the Socialist Republic of Croatia, were initially considered to host the summit after they hosted the Brioni Meeting of 1956, yet the City of Belgrade was ultimately selected due to Brijuni's insufficient venues and concentration of the international communication and media facilities in the capital city of Yugoslavia.
+The Brijuni Islands, an archipelago in the Socialist Republic of Croatia, were initially considered to host the summit, after they hosted the Brioni Meeting of 1956.
+Belgrade was ultimately selected due to Brijuni's insufficient venues and concentration of the international communication and media facilities in the capital city of Yugoslavia.

 Vladimir Popović was the head of the Yugoslav State Committee for the Preparation of the Conference.
 The conference brought together 25 independent states.
-In addition to them, there were three states that had observer status, eleven socialist parties, trade unions from Japan and four other organizations.
-Socio-economic differences between participants were great and from the beginning participating states often showed different interests.
-Yugoslavia attached special importance to Latin American countries participation.
-The participation of these countries, along with the representatives of Europe, should have given the conference the character of a gathering where all parts of the world are represented, and avoid reduction to Afro-Asian meeting as it was case with some meetings before.
+In addition, there were three states that had observer status, eleven socialist parties, trade unions from Japan and four other organizations.
+Socio-economic differences between participants were great and, from the beginning, participating states often showed different interests.
+Yugoslavia attached special importance to Latin American participation.
+The participation of these countries, along with the representatives of Europe, should have given the conference the character of a gathering where all parts of the world are represented, and avoid reduction to an Afro-Asian meeting as was case with some meetings before.

-President Tito only partially succeeded bringing together all parts of the world to the conference.
+President Tito only partially succeeded in bringing together all parts of the world to the conference.
 From Latin America, only Cuba was a full participant, while Bolivia, Brazil and Ecuador had observer status.
 The reason for that was the inability of these states to resist some pressure from the United States which wanted to preserve its role in the Western Hemisphere.
 The representatives of Yugoslavia were especially disappointed with Mexico's last minute cancelation.
 Of the European countries, only Cyprus and Yugoslavia as a host participated in the meeting.

-The conference was followed by 1,016 journalists of which 690 were from abroad from 53 countries and with the New York Times' Paul Hofmann describing the event as a "paradise for cameramen".
+The conference was followed by 1,016 journalists of which 690 were from abroad from 53 countries.
+The New York Times' Paul Hofmann described the event as a "paradise for cameramen".
 Together, four Indian newspapers (The Times of India, The Hindu Madras, Indian Express and The Patriot) and four American newspapers (The New York Times, The Washington Post, Los Angeles Times and The Christian Science Monitor) published 177,265 words about the conference in 7 days before, during and 7 days after the conference.